Translated using DeepL

 • mkdir -p ~/fi-graphics

-• connect the folder in the terminal using the command
+• mount the folder in Terminal using the command

 • sshfs login@anxur.fi.muni.cz:/export/fi-graphics ~/fi-graphics -o defer_permissions -o volname=fi-graphics

-• fi-graphics connects to your home directory, files can be manipulated using, for example, the Finder
+• fi-graphics will connect to your home directory, you can work with the files using, for example, the Finder

-• For each file/directory you newly create, set the default permissions as follows:
+• for each file/directory you create, set the default permissions as follows:

 • The first line tells you what rights you have to the file - set to Read and Write.